MicrosoftDocs/dynamics-365-fraud-protection/content/activity-logs.md

 # Activity logs

 The *Activity Logs* page lets you search for and view details of who changed what and when within Microsoft Dynamics 365 Fraud Protection, based on specific filters.
 You can export the search results or drill into an individual activity log to show a more detailed view.
-For example, you can search for all the activity logs associated with a specific environment ID and when clickin on the log, you can review the details of an individual log before and after the associated event.
+For example, you can search for all the activity logs associated with a specific environment ID and when clicking on the log, you can review the details of an individual log before and after the associated event.

 > [!NOTE]
 > - If the environment has child environments, the search results include logs for all the child environments.
 To view the environment information in the search results, use Environment name or Environment ID as search filters.